-- (1) Consists of accrued vacation time, which would be payable in a lump sum payment. - (2) Consists of severance payments of \$500,000, payable \$100,000 per year for five years, and \$8,000 of accrued vacation, which would be payable in a lump sum payment. - (3) Consists of severance payments of \$500,000, payable \$100,000 per year for five years, plus the \$24,000 estimated cost of continuation of benefits for one year following termination and \$8,000 of accrued vacation, which would be payable in a lump sum payment. - (4) Mr. Eugene W. Landy shall receive a lump-sum payment of \$2.5 million in the event of a change in control, provided that the sale price of our common stock is at least \$10 per share.
-In addition, if Mr. Eugene W. Landy's employment agreement is terminated, he receives severance payments of \$500,000, which would be payable \$100,000 per year for five years, continuation of benefits for one year following termination and accrued vacation. - (5) In the event of a disability, as defined in the agreement, Mr. Eugene W. Landy shall receive disability payments equal to his base salary for a period of three years, continuation of benefits for one year following termination and accrued vacation.
-He has a death benefit of \$500,000 payable in a lump sum to Mr. Eugene W. Landy's beneficiary. - (6) Payments are calculated based on Mr. Michael P. Landy's amended and restated employment agreement, which became effective October 1, 2016, which is the base salary due under the remaining term of the agreement. - (7) Payments are calculated based on Mr. Kevin S. Miller's employment agreement, which is the greater of the base salary due under the remaining term of the agreement or one year's base salary at the date of termination. - (8) Payments are calculated based on Ms. Allison Nagelberg's employment agreement, which is the greater of the base salary due under the remaining term of the agreement or one year's compensation at the date of termination.
+- (1) Mr. Eugene W. Landy shall receive the items indicated in footnote (2) below, plus he shall receive the cost of continuation of benefits for one year following termination, estimated at \$20,553. - (2) Consists of severance payments of \$500,000, payable \$100,000 per year for five years, and \$41,394 of accrued vacation, assuming five weeks have been accrued, which would be payable in a lump sum payment. - (3) Mr. Eugene W. Landy shall receive the items indicated in footnote (1) above, plus he shall receive a lump-sum payment of \$2.5 million in the event of a change in control, provided that the sale price of our common stock is at least \$10 per share, plus the value of all unvested and outstanding equity awards which would automatically vest. - (4) In the event of a disability, as defined in the agreement, Mr. Eugene W. Landy shall receive disability payments equal to his base salary for a period of three years, continuation of benefits for one year following termination and accrued vacation, assuming five weeks have been accrued.
+In addition, he has a death benefit of \$500,000 payable in a lump sum to Mr. Eugene W. Landy's beneficiary. - (5) Value of all unvested and outstanding equity awards which would automatically vest. - (6) Consists of accrued vacation time, assuming four weeks have been accrued, which would be payable in a lump sum payment. - (7) Payments are calculated based on Mr. Michael P. Landy's amended and restated employment agreement, which became effective August 24, 2020, which is the base salary due under the remaining term of the agreement, which is 3 years salary plus 18 moths of COBRA payments, plus accrued vacation time as indicated in footnote (6) above. - (8) Mr. Michael P. Landy shall receive the items indicated in footnote (7) above, plus the value of all unvested and outstanding equity awards which would automatically vest. - (9) Payments are calculated based on Mr. Kevin S. Miller's employment agreement, which is the greater of the base salary due under the remaining term of the agreement or one year's base salary at the date of termination, plus accrued vacation time as indicated in footnote (6) above. - (10) Mr. Kevin S. Miller shall receive the items indicated in footnote (9) above, plus the value of all unvested and outstanding equity awards which would automatically vest.